Practices at: London Bridge and Online

 Practices at: Angel and London Bridge

-Ivan has completed all the requirements for core training in psychiatry as approved by the London Deanery, and his clinical experience has entailed medical psychotherapy, forensic psychiatry, emergency mental health, liaison psychiatry and general adult psychiatry in hospitals and other NHS settings.
+Ivan has completed all the requirements for core training in psychiatry as approved by the London Deanery, and his clinical experience has entailed medical psychotherapy, forensic psychiatry, emergency mental health, liaison psychiatry and general adult psychiatry in hospitals and other NHS and private settings.
 He has experience in the acute and non-urgent assessment of people with a wide range of psychiatric and social difficulties and has worked as an independent doctor in assessing people under section 12 of the Mental Health Act in a number of emergency settings.
 Ivan has experience in outpatient and inpatient, group and individual therapy settings, and his current role is within a psychological therapy service as a doctor conducting medical (psychiatric) reviews.

 Practices at: Primrose Hill, Angel and via Skype

 Jill is a BABCP-registered and accredited psychotherapist.
 She qualified with an MSc in Rational Emotive and Cognitive Behaviour Therapy from Goldsmiths University.
 She is also an experienced dialectical behaviour therapist and worked at the adolescent unit and the acute hospital at the Priory in North London where she co-ran the DBT Programme for some three years.
 Jill also has extensive experience in the field of HIV and AIDS as a counsellor supporting people living with HIV and AIDS to rebuild their sense of self and promoting protection within the male sex worker industry.